 Same as European Studies 348 (Topic 2).
 Study of the principles, policies, and problems of the international exchange of goods and investments.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: Economics 339K, European Studies 348 (Topic 2), International Business 320F, 350, 350S.
-Prerequisite: Upperdivision standing.
+Prerequisite: Forty-five semester hours of college coursework.